kimh/clojure-by-example/source/index.md

 ## Into

-To convert from one type of collection to another, you use `into`.
+To convert from one type of collection to another, use `into`.

 ```clojure